I.M. Meen

 I.M.
 Meen is a 1995 fantasy educational game for DOS to teach grammar to children.
 It is named for its villain, Ignatius Mortimer Meen, a "diabolical librarian" who lures young readers into an enchanted labyrinth and imprisons them with monsters and magic.

 The goal of the game is to escape the labyrinth and free other children.
 This is accomplished by "shooting spiders and similar monsters" and deciphering grammatical mistakes in scrolls written by Meen.

 The game was created by Russian-American company Animation Magic, which also animated the CD-i games Link: The Faces of Evil and Zelda: The Wand of Gamelon.
+Peter Berkrot provided the voices of I.M.
+Meen and his gnome henchman, Gnorris.

 Plot

 Ignatius Mortimer Meen, an evil magician who despises children and learning, has created a magical book that sucks children inside when they read it, transporting them to a massive labyrinth, where they are found by monstrous guardians and locked into cells.
 Two of the prisoners named Scott and Katie are freed by one of I.M.
 Meen's gnome minions named Gnorris, who betrays his boss by tasking Scott and Katie with freeing the other captured children.

-Scott and Katie travel throughout the labyrinth, defeating each of I.M.
-Meen's monster pets and rescuing the children, which causes the labyrinth's condition to rapidly deteriorate.
+Scott and Katie venture throughout the labyrinth, defeating each of I.M.
+Meen's monster pets and rescuing the children, which causes the labyrinth's condition to rapidly deteriorate as Meen taunts them throughout their quest.
 The two eventually confront I.M.
 Meen himself and defeat him using Writewell's Book of Better Grammar, which was hidden in the labyrinth.
-Meen then leaves vowing revenge on the player as the game ends.
+In his defeat, Meen vows revenge before he flees the labyrinth as the game ends.